chef/community-site/site/content/_index.md

 ---
-title: 'Chef Developer Community'
+title: "Chef Developer Community"
 meta_keyword: Chef Community
 meta_description: >-
   Community is the foundation of Chef.
 We believe that the best way to build software is in close collaboration with the people who use it, and the best way to use software is alongside those who build it.
 cards:
   one:
     icon: /img/icons/learn.svg